How to Write the Four Types of English Sentences How to Write English Sentences 3

 The four kinds of sentences declarative, imperative, interrogative, and exclamatory.

 1. A declarative sentence makes a statement.
 A declarative sentence states an idea.
-A
+A declarative sentence usually ends in a period.

 Example: The hockey finals will be broadcast tomorrow.